Is catnapping bad?

 What exactly is catnapping?

 When we're talking about catnapping, we're talking about a baby only napping for one sleep cycle at a time, which is around 40 to 45 minutes during the day.
 They will nap for that long and then have a period of awake time, then later have another 45-minute nap followed by another wakeful period.
-So they're not having longer chunks of consolidated sleep during the day, just lots of short "cat naps".
+So they're not having longer chunks of consolidated sleep during the day or connecting sleep cycles, just lots of short "cat naps".

 If your baby isn't sleeping for a full sleep cycle and instead, is waking after just 10, 20, 30 minutes, this points to something bothering them and causing them to wake, which is different to the developmental catnapping stage that we're focusing on in this article.
 To get to the bottom of why your baby is waking BEFORE the end of their sleep cycle, read THIS article.